-- Research about things or expertise, rather than "about whom" (questions not about the individual providing the information). - Quality Improvement In general, quality improvement projects are not considered research unless there is a clear intent to use the data derived from the project to improve the quality of patient care or efficiency of a healthcare operation and also contribute to generalizable knowledge via publication in professional journals and/or presentation at national or regional meetings.
+- Research about things or expertise, rather than "about whom" (questions not about the individual providing the information). - Quality Improvement In general, quality improvement projects are • not considered research unless there is a clear intent to use the data derived from the project to improve the quality of patient care or efficiency of a healthcare operation and also contribute to generalizable knowledge via publication in professional journals and/or presentation at national or regional meetings.
 Any individual who is unsure whether or not a proposed quality improvement project should be classified as research should contact the IRB for guidance.
 If a quality improvement project is completed (i.e., all the data is collected, analyzed, and conclusions have been drawn) and the decision is made to publish or present the data, it is not research providing no further analysis is required to test a hypothesis for the purpose of publication or presentation.
 On the other hand, if it is necessary to reexamine or reanalyze the data derived from the quality improvement project, the activity now constitutes research.
-Depending on whether or not subject identifiers are maintained, it may qualify as not human subjects research. - Case histories which are published and/or presented at national or regional meetings are not considered research if the case is limited to a description of the clinical features and/or outcome of a single patient. - Research projects that involve the use of publicly available data to analyze public figures do not require IRB review. - Specimens and Data Sets (Secondary Data Analysis) If the data set used contains no identifiers (either direct or link code numbers) the projects are not human subjects research.
-If the data set contains identifiers, and contains no private information (information about behavior that occurred in a context in which the individual could reasonably expect that no observation was taking place or involves no information which had been provided for specific purposes for which the individual could reasonably expect would not be made public), the project is not human subjects research.
+Depending on whether or not subject identifiers are maintained, it may qualify as not human subjects research. - Case Study Reports (single subject-patient)